CHeggan/Few-Shot-Classification-for-Audio-Evaluation/README.md

 ## Variable Length Handling

 ## Input Data Dimensionality
+The codebase offers 3 different data input representations for models:
+ - Raw 1d signal (dims=1, channels=1)
+ - 2d 1-channel typical Mel-Spectrogram (dims=2, channels=1)
+ - 2d 3-channel Mel-Spectrogram w/ channels 2 and 3 containing explicit phase and amplitude information (dims=2, channels=3)

 ## Main Model Loop
+As the evaluation framework is largely built around the purpose of mass model evaluation, we utilise an inner loop for both available models and considered datasets.
+Tis comes with a few benefits and a few possible drawbacks.

+Benefits:
+ - Allows many models to be evaluated over many datasets with a single script run

+Drawbacks:
+ - Models that are to be evaluated in a single script run must be of similar type, i.e same input type/base model architecture
+ - If running single models, they have to be nested inside a folder

+As of now, our code primarily supports resnet based architectures.
+If you want to use a base neural model that is different you will have to do the following:
+ - Add the model construction scripts to the "Models_" folder
+ - Modify the encoder selection script to include your model
+ - Modify the setup.py script to include loading your model based on some input name

 ## Conversion to Features
+Sampling many tasks from datasets and extracting/evaluating them sequentially can be very expensive, i.e 20 minutes for a single set of 10,000 tasks for a single model.
+To alleviate this issue we implemented a feature extraction pipeline within the evaluation code.
+Effectively what this section does

 ## Types of Tasks
 hard/easy etc